Colds and the flu - what to ask your doctor - child

 Cherry JD.
 The common cold.
 In: Cherry JD, Harrison GJ, Kaplan SL, Steinbach WJ, Hotez PJ, eds.
 Feigin and Cherry's Textbook of Pediatric Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier; 2019:chap 7.

-Rao S, Nyuquist A-C, Stillwell PC.
+Rao S, Nyquist A-C, Stillwell PC.
+Influenza.
 In: Wilmott RW, Deterding R, Li A, et al. eds.
 Kendig's Disorders of the Respiratory Tract in Children.
 9th ed.
 Philadelphia, PA: Elsevier; 2019:chap 27.

 Reviewed by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.